 And while Google’s official stance is that it treats both subdomains and subdirectories the same, it has also admitted that there are instances where search results will reward subdirectories.

 Switching from a subdomain to a subdirectory setup may increase a site’s ranking.
-That’s because Google usually sees all the different pages of a subdirectory site as part of a whole.
+That’s because Google usually sees all the different sections of a subdirectory site as part of a whole.

-Google treats each page of a subdomain-organized site, on the other hand, as a separate entity, and it can suffer from backlink dilution for this reason.
-If a site makes a list of the ten best companies in your industry and backlinks to a blog post on your website at blog.mysite.com, that attribution would only increase the authority of your blog page and not your site as a whole.
-Your blog page is considered distinct from—and equal to—its root domain, mysite.com.
+Google usually treats each site in a subdomain-organized site, as a separate entity.
+This can dillute some link value.
+If a site makes a list of the ten best companies in your industry and backlinks to a blog post on your website at blog.mysite.com, that attribution would only increase the authority of your blog, and not as much towards a separate community site.

-Consolidating relevant domains with a subdirectory setup also consolidates the backlink profile of your site.
-Since pages aren’t seen as independent entities, each one adds authority to the whole website—potentially boosting your rankings.
+Consolidating relevant subdomains into a subdirectory setup will consolidate the backlink profiles.
+Each site adds authority to the whole website—potentially boosting your rankings.

 When Is a Subdomain the Best Option?

 If your business is on the larger side, and you have the time and staff to maintain several different properties, then you might want to opt for a subdomain approach.
-Subdomains are perfect for domains weighed down by files, like downloadable resources or blogs, or for hosting variants of your site.
+Subdomains are perfect a large brands that has separate, unique entities.
 They can even be easier to implement from an operations standpoint, especially if you’re serving different applications or platforms like: